rochars/wavefile/README.md

 ## Notice
-My country, Brazil, is under a fascist government that is hunting and killing oppositors.
-I've been threatened too and am away from dev.
-I'll be back. #EleNão
+My country, Brazil, is under a fascist government that is hunting and killing its opponents.
+I've been threatened too. #EleNão

 Create, read and write wav files according to the specs.